Gagan-Shetty05/Stock-portfolio-analysis-and-optimization/README.md

 - Portfolio Risk and Return Calculation
 - Correlation Analysis of Stocks

-liraries that has been use :
+libraries that has been use :
 - Python, Pandas, NumPy
 - yfinance, Matplotlib